LambdaPay/onchain/README.md

 - `ExpiredIntent`: `block.timestamp` is greater than `intent.deadline`.
 - `IntentAlreadyProcessed`: The combination of `intent.operator` and `intent.id` has already been used.
 - `InvalidOperator`: The `intent.operator` address is not registered.
-- `InsufficientBalance` / `TransferFailed`: Payer lacks sufficient funds or token transfer failed.
+- `InsufficientBalance` / `TransferFailed`: Payer lacks sufficient funds, or token transfer failed.
-- `SwapFailedString`: Uniswap V3 swap execution failed (e.g., insufficient liquidity, pool doesn't exist, deadline exceeded).
+- `SwapFailed`: Uniswap V3 swap execution failed (e.g., insufficient liquidity, pool doesn't exist, router deadline exceeded). _(Note: Actual error name might vary slightly)_
-- Permit2/ERC20 Approval Errors: Insufficient allowance or invalid signature.
+- Permit2/ERC20 Approval Errors: Insufficient allowance, invalid signature, or other approval-related issue.
 - `NonZeroValue`: `msg.value` was sent for a method not expecting native currency.
 - `ZeroValue`: `msg.value` was zero for a method expecting native currency input.
 - (See `ILambdaPay.sol` and `LambdaPay.sol` for a complete list of custom errors).